 TG: ... what came from that?
-I think my whole ide of portraitire.
-This is two years after the fact, an I realize that, in a way.
-Barbara and I were trying to make portraits of each other.
+I think my whole ide of portraiture.
+This is two years after the fact, an I realize that, in a way, Barbara and I were trying to make portraits of each other.
 I was trying to do visually and she was trying to do it with activity.
+LB: And di it work?

-TG: Did it work?
-Well, of course it did, it worked we definitely for both of us, for a couple of years.
-An it was a real kind of nurturing new experience.
-Out litrat performance, incidentally, was at USL...
-I litrat piece we did, we collectively got a group of six teen people together.
-About half of them were professional, and half had never performed at all.

-LB: That was Juxtaposed-Contained-Revealed at The Kitchen, right?
+TG: Dial ti work?
+Well, of course it dial, it worked very definitely to rook of us, for a couple of years.
+And if was a real kind of nurturing new experience.
+Our first performance, incidentality, was at USL...
+The last piece we did, we collectively got a group of aiktion people logicality of them were profestion of the second second at all.
+LB: That was nutaposed-Contained-Revealed at The experience of the second second second second second and the second sec